 - The cylinder block and the cylinder head

 Materials Used for Gaskets:

-Requirement/Properties of the Gasket as Follows:
+Requirements/Properties of the Car Parts Engine Gasket are as Follows:

 - Conformity: The gaskets should conform to the mating surfaces which may have roughness or warpage.